Lifeguard Training in Amador County

 • Feet-First Surface Dive

-• Submerged Victim Recovery in Deep Water
+• Submerged Victim Recovery (Deep Water)

 • Front and Rear Head-Hold Escapes

-• Manual In-Line Stabilization on land (lying down, sitting, or standing)
+• Manual In-Line Stabilization on land

-• Using a Backboard for a Standing Victim
+• Backboard Use for Standing Victims

-• Head and Chin Support (face-up and face-down, shallow or deep water)
+• Head Splint and Chin Support Techniques

 • In-Line Stabilization for Submerged Victims

-• Using a Backboard in Shallow and Deep Water
+• Backboard Use in Shallow and Deep Water

 CPR/AED for the Professional Rescuer Skills

-• Removing Gloves and Performing an Initial Assessment
+• Removing Gloves

-• Rescue Breathing (adult, child, infant)
+• Rescue Breathing (Adult, Child, Infant)

-• Conscious and Unconscious Choking (adult, child, infant)
+• Conscious and Unconscious Choking Care

-• AED Use (adult and child)
+• AED Use for Adults and Children

 First Aid Skills